QV1: Site and construction history

-and, at the corner of Hay and Milligan Streets, the first Fast Eddy's burger bar.
+and, at the corner of Hay and Milligan Streets, the first Fast Eddys burger bar.

 Planning for the redevelopment began in the second half of the 1980s, with the design done by Harry Seidler & Associates.
 The site fell partially within the boundaries of the statutory Parliamentary Precinct, which limited skyscraper heights near Parliament House.
 The Environmental Committee of the Royal Australian Institute of Architects (WA Branch) recommended that the requirements for the precinct be amended to allow the development to take place.

 The tower was named "Q.V.1" after the Latin phrase (meaning "where are you going?").

 With the plans finalised and approved, the site was purchased in 1989 for $30 million by a joint venture between Barrack Properties (50% share), Kajima Corporation (30%) and Interstruct (20%).
 The purchase also included a site across Hay Street, which would be turned into a 4.5-storey car park for the development.

-The owners of the Fast Eddys restaurant had wanted to incorporate this restaurant into the new development, however they accepted a $5.2 million offer from the developers, and instead moved the restaurant to the corner of Murray and Milligan Streets.
+The owners of the Fast Eddys restaurant had wanted to incorporate this restaurant into the new development, however they accepted a $5.2 million offer from the developers, and instead moved the restaurant to the corner of Murray and Milligan streets.

 Finance on the tower had been made possible by a put option granted by BT Property Trust and the New South Wales State Superannuation Board, whereby for an estimated fee of $20 million they agreed to buy the tower upon completion for $340 million if the option was exercised.

 However, during construction of the tower, Perth property prices suffered a major collapse as demand for office space slumped.
 In August 1991, just six weeks out from completion, the building did not have a single tenant, and was regarded as one of the great white elephants of the Australian property scene.
 The owners exercised the option in 1991 upon completion of the project, handing joint ownership to the New South Wales Superannuation Board and BT Property Trust.